 Established plants are usually planted in the spring 1 foot apart.
 Clipping the tips of vigorous growing shoots in the spring will induce the plant to become more dense.
 The plants should not be cut all the way to the ground.
 The plant prefers a moist, highly organic, well-drained soil for best establishment.
 A planting of this ground cover is usually a uniform height throughout.

 Lily-turf is a grasslike evergreen that spreads quickly to form a dense mat.
 There are two species commonly used as ground covers in large areas.
 Creeping lily-turf (Liriope spicata, Figure 2), grows 10 to 12 inches tall, forming clumps of dark green, straplike leaves that create an interesting texture in the landscape.
 In late summer it produces spikes of purple to white flowers, which eventually form clusters of black berries.
 Creeping lily-turf spreads aggressively by sending out underground stems and can get out of bounds if not contained.

 Blue lily-turf (Liriope muscari) is similar in appearance to creeping lily-turf but grows taller (18 inches) and has wider leaf blades.
-It also produces spikes of blue flowers, but spreads less aggressively than its creeping cousin.
+It also produces spikes of blue flowers, but forms clumps that enlarge slowly rather than spreading aggressively like its creeping cousin.